Arts and Culture

 Location: Hardy Drive and 5th Street, next to Jaycee Park

-The artist of this piece, Lauren Lee, is sought out by businesses owners and city entities alike for incredible mural pieces of various sizes.
-“Don’t Wake the Dreamer” is a 153-foot-long mural where you’ll find a sweet trend of beautiful birds and whimsical pink blooms amongst a beautiful Dreamer.
-What’s lovely about this is how many ways you can capture it.
-You can capture its beauty with a panoramic photo or frame your shot by the pink blooms, the Dreamer or the birds.
-The choice is yours.
-We recommend taking Hardy north from University Drive to see it on your right-hand side.
+The artist of this piece, Lauren Lee, is sought out by businesses owners and city entities alike for her signature take on nature and animals.
+“Don’t Wake the Dreamer” is a 153-foot-long mural, where you’ll find a sweet trend of beautiful birds and whimsical pink blooms among a beautiful Dreamer.
+What’s lovely about this piece is how many ways you can capture it.
+We recommend taking Hardy Drive north from University Drive to see it on your right-hand side.
 Fun fact: this piece was the City of Tempe’s first public mural commission.

 “Rangoli Sunrise” by Kyllan Maney